Entanglement negativity spectrum of random mixed states: A diagrammatic approach: Partial transpose in diagrammatic approach

 Besides a systematic way of evaluating R\'enyi entropies, another advantage of the graphical representation is that it is easy to find the pattern of dominant diagrams in a certain regime of parameters.
 For instance, when subsystem $A$ is much larger than subsystem $B$, i.e., $L_A \gg L_B$, we get

 while in the opposite regime $L_A \ll L_B$, we obtain

-These diagrams can be viewed as the presence and absence of replica wormholes, respectively, in the gravitation interpretation of the random matrix theory where each term correspond to a saddle point solution~\cite{Shenker2019}.
+Another useful way to view the leading terms is by assigning a genus number to the diagrams.
+As explained in Appendix~\ref{app:genus} both terms above have zero genus.
+On a side note, these diagrams can be viewed as the presence and absence of replica wormholes, respectively, in the gravitation interpretation of the random matrix theory where each term correspond to a saddle point solution~\cite{Shenker2019}.
 It further provides a simple way to derive the leading term in Page's formula (\ref{eq:EE_page}) for the entanglement entropy.

 {\bf Implementing Partial Transpose:} We now incorporate the PT as an operation on the density matrix (\ref{eq:rho_diag}).
 Let us recall that subsystem $A$ is further partitioned into $A_1$ and $A_2$.
 So, we define a tripartite vector $X_{(i_1 i_2)\alpha}$ and trace out susbystem $B$ to obtain the following reduced density matrix